-Bertolt Brecht Vs Konstantin Stanislavski.
+Bertolt Brecht Vs Frantic Assembly.

-- Complete further research into the two theatre practitioners stated above.
-Refer back to your bridging work. - Make a list of their most important professional repertoire.
-Produce your own synopsis of at least one piece of work for each practitioner. - Discover if there are any similarities and/ or differences to their approach and chosen style of theatre. - What were the social and historical contexts of their time which may have affected or influenced their approach to theatre? - Were they successful?
+- Complete further research into the two theatre practitioners stated above. - Make a list of their most important professional repertoire.
+Produce your own synopsis of at least one piece of work for each practitioner and discuss the stylistic qualities. - Discover if there are any similarities and/ or differences to their approach and chosen style of theatre. - What were/are the social and historical contexts of their time which may have affected or influenced their approach to theatre? - Were/are they successful?
 How?